amirulamier/simple_app/README.md

 # simple_app
-this is a simple app usimg python code + streamlit
+this is a simple app usiNg python code + streamlit